Spain's safety net frays as care workers go unpaid

 Luis Palacios, a middle-class entrepreneur who credits the agency with his recovery from cocaine addiction after he and his property business went off the rails, recently attended a meeting by former employees and patients to organize a protest against the cuts.

 "These resources are necessary and they work," said Palacios, 36.
-"If you cut the number of attention centres, sadly many people won't get the quality of care that I've had."
+"If you cut the number of attention centers, sadly many people won't get the quality of care that I've had."

 Spain spends more, in terms of gross domestic product, on social services such as health, pensions and unemployment benefits than developed nations on average, according to the Organisation for Economic Cooperation and Development (OECD).